samanbarghi/uThreads-exp/info.md

 ---

-Poller thread polls in a loop with 1ms timeout with bulk push
+Poller thread polls in a loop with 1ms timeout and bulk push.
+Also kThread does a nonblocking poll whenever it runs out of work, only if it can acquire the atomic flag.

 ## poller thread: